Brazil's Bündchen buys stake in Ambipar, becomes brand ambassador

-SAO PAULO, July 27 (Reuters) - Brazilian supermodel Gisele Bündchen, known internationally for her environmental activism, became a shareholder of Ambipar (AMBP3.SA), a Brazilian environmental services firm that went public last year, the company said on Tuesday.
+SAO PAULO (Reuters) - Brazilian supermodel Gisele Bündchen, known internationally for her environmental activism, became a shareholder of Ambipar, a Brazilian environmental services firm that went public last year, the company said on Tuesday.

 The Brazilian model was also tapped as Ambipar’s brand ambassador and will join the company’ sustainability committee, it said in a statement.